-HID unveils next-generation FIDO Hardware and centralized management at scale
+HID unveils next-generation FIDO hardware and centralized management at scale

 Expanded hardware portfolio for diverse enterprise needs

-Through the expanded Crescendo® line, there are three new purpose-built authenticators designed to meet diverse enterprise requirements:
+Through the expande Crescendo® line, there are three new purpose-built authenticators designed to meet diverse enterprise requirements:

 - Crescendo Keys – Redesigned in response to market feedback for improved ergonomics, usability and accessibility.
 Supports FIDO2, PKI, and OATH with remote PIN reset, perfect for power users and regulated environments.